s-expressionists/Cleavir/BIR/API.md

 Sets
 ====

 Sets are an abstract set datatype defined by the `cleavir-set` subsystem.
-They are of class `set`.
+They are of class `cleavir-set:set`.

 At the moment sets only test elements by `eql`, i.e. an element is present in the set if it is `eql` to a member of the set.

-Sets can be constructed with `empty-set`, or by `make-set` which puts its arguments in the new set. `copy-set` makes a new set with the same elements as an old set.
+Sets can be constructed by calling `empty-set`, or by calling `make-set`.
+The latter puts its arguments in the new set. `copy-set` makes a new set with the same elements as an old set.

-`nadjoin`, `nremove`, can be used to add and remove elements respectively, and `nunion` performs the union operation. `nadjoinf`, `nremovef`, and `nunionf` are modify macro versions of these.
+`nadjoin`, `nremove`, can be used to add and remove elements by destructively modifying the given set respectively. `cleavir-set:nunion` performs the destructive union operation. `nadjoinf`, `nremovef`, and `nunionf` are modify macro versions of these.

-`presentp` determines if an element is present in a set. `size` returns how many elements are in a set; `empty-set-p` can be used for the special case of determining whether there are no elements. `arb` returns an arbitrary element from th eset and `set=` determines if two sets have the same elements.
+`presentp` determines if an element is present in a set. `size` returns how many elements are in a set; `empty-set-p` can be used for the special case of determining whether there are no elements. `arb` returns an arbitrary element from the set and `set=` determines if two sets have the same elements.

-The operators `doset`, `mapset`, `set-to-list`, `filter`, and `every` can map behavior over sets. `doset` is like `dolist`. `mapset` is like `map`, except that rather than full types, only `nil`, `list`, and `cleavir-set:set` are the allowed return types. `filter` is like `remove-if-not`, but takes a return type argument as well, which works the same as with `mapset`.
+The operators `doset`, `mapset`, `set-to-list`, `filter`, and `cleavir-set:every` can map behavior over sets. `doset` is like `dolist`. `mapset` is like `map`, except that rather than full types, only `nil`, `list`, and `cleavir-set:set` are the allowed return types. `filter` is like `remove-if-not`, but takes a return type argument as well, which works the same as with `mapset`.
 None of these operators guarantee any kind of order, but only hit each element in the set once.
 Adjoining or removing set elements while iterating over a set has undefined consequences.

 Data
 ====